How Long Does It Take to Rank a Blog on Google?

 What You Can Do to Speed Up the Process

-• Share on social media to generate early engagement
+• Share posts on social media platforms to drive traffic and engagement

-• Use tools like Ahrefs or SEMrush to monitor metrics and identify ranking opportunities
+• Track search rankings (serps) in tools like Ahrefs or SEMrush to identify opportunities

 Realistic Milestones